rushdishams/rushdishams.github.io/index.md

 ## work_experience

-- sr. machine learning engineer at oneclass, canada (09/2017 to present)
+- senior machine learning engineer at oneclass, canada (09/2017 to present)
-- NLP research scientist at botco.ai, u.s.a.
+- nlp research scientist at botco.ai, u.s.a.
 (07/2017 to 09/2017)
 - digital innovation specialist at sustainalytics, canada (03/2015 to 06/2017)
 - text analytics researcher at western university, canada (09/2014 to 03/2015)
 - research and teaching assistant at western university, canada (09/2010 to 08/2014)